MarinerQ/marinerq.github.io/_pages/talks.md

 #{% endfor %}
 ---
 ### 2025
+*  (upcoming) Solving tough inference problems for the next-generation gravitational wave detectors with machine learning: long signals and overlapping signals.
+GR24-Amaldi16, July 2025, Glasgow, UK.

+*  (upcoming) Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors (poster).
+GR24-Amaldi16, July 2025, Glasgow, UK.

-* (Forthcoming) Seminar at TianQin center, Sun Yat-Sen University.
+* Seminar at TianQin center, Sun Yat-Sen University.
 Jan 8 2025.

 ### 2024
-* (Forthcoming) Seminar at the University of Science and Technology of China.
+* Seminar at the University of Science and Technology of China.
 Dec 24 2024.

 * Seminar at the Kavli Institute for Astronomy and Astrophysics at Peking University.
 Dec 11 2024.